IRS Audits & Litigation

 SELECTING THE BEST FORUM FOR IRS FEDERAL TAX LITIGATION

-At Thorn Law Group, a tax attorney will carefully review your case in order to advise you on the best forum to litigate your IRS tax dispute.
+At Thorn Law Group, a Maryland IRS audit lawyer will carefully review your case in order to advise you on the best forum to litigate your IRS tax dispute.
 Each attorney at our firm is intimately familiar with the rules and procedures for litigating in the federal courts.
 We understand the unique differences among the courts and the intricacies of federal tax laws.

 U.S. TAX COURT